-George, founder of the Group, was appointed to the Board on 6 March 2003 and last re-elected on 27 April 2010.
-Having led and grown the Company to its outfit today, George continues to drive our strategic direction and development.
+George, founder of the Group, was appointed to the Board on 6 March 2003 and last re-elected on 22 April 2014.
+Having led and grown the Company from a homegrown brand to become a dynamic Asian F&B group, George continues to drive our strategic direction and development into the future.

-George started his food and beverage business in Taiwan in 1982, successfully growing it into a chain of 21 Southeast Asia food outlets within a decade.
-Returning to Singapore in 1992, he founded Topwin Singapore and subsequently Megabite China in 1996, establishing the food court businesses.
+George started his food and beverage business in Taiwan in 1982, successfully growing it into a chain of 21 Southeast Asian food outlets within a decade.
+Returning to Singapore in 1992, he then founded Topwin Singapore and subsequently Megabite China in 1996, establishing the food court businesses.

-In 2000, he started the bakery business with BreadTalk Pte Ltd and eventually brought it to list on the SGX in 2003.
-George is a Brand Champion who has positioned the company’s brand portfolio into innovative concepts widely accepted in Asia and Middle Eastern Markets.
-His keen interest in the arts and acute sense of anticipating consumer demands have led the BreadTalk Group to always position itself as a inspiring company that delights consumers.
+In 2000, he started the bakery business with BreadTalk® Pte Ltd and eventually brought it to list on the SGX in 2003.
+George is a Brand Champion who has positioned the company’s brand portfolio into innovative concepts now widely accepted in Asia and throughout the world.
+His keen interest in the arts, creative talent and acute sense of anticipating consumer demands have delighted consumers time and again with the Group’s line up of creative F&B concepts.

-Katherine was appointed to the Board on 6 March 2003 and last re-elected on 27 April 2009.
-She oversees the Group’s research and development, as well as pioneers new ideas and concepts.
+Katherine was appointed to the Board on 6 March 2003 and last re-elected on 23 April 2013.
+She oversees the Group’s research and development responsibility, pioneering new product ideas and brand concepts.

 Responsible for concept creation, product development and enhancement of our various brands both locally and globally, Katherine also formulates product training and technical skill upgrade programmes to ensure proper transfer of knowledge and skills to our franchisees in line with our local operations so as to sustain product quality.
-In addition, Katherine spearheads product costing, which is an integral part of strategic pricing.
+In addition, Katherine spearheads product costing, which is an integral part of our product strategy.

-Katherine has more than 15 years of experience in the industry.
-She was previously the Finance Director of Topwin Singapore prior to which she was in charge of the human resource and operations of more than 20 food and beverage outlets in Taiwan.
+Katherine has more than 20 years of experience in the F&B industry.
+She was previously the Finance Director of Topwin Singapore prior to which she was in charge of the Human Resource and Operations of more than 20 food and beverage outlets in Taiwan.

 He was called to the Bar of England and Wales in 1988 and to the Singapore Bar the following year.
+In his more than 20 years of legal practice, he focused on corporate and commercial law, such as, mergers and acquisitions, joint ventures, and restructuring and corporate ﬁnance.
 In addition to practising as a consultant with Drew & Napier LLC, a leading Singapore law ﬁrm, he is a senior adviser of Alpha Advisory Pte.
-Ltd. (a corporate advisory ﬁrm) and CEO of Kanesaka Sushi Private Limited, a company set up to invest in and operate Japanese ﬁne-dining restaurants in the region.
-He also serves as Chairman of Hupsteel Ltd and as non-executive director on the board.
+Ltd. (a corporate advisory ﬁrm) and founder of Kanesaka Sushi Private Limited, which owns and operates Japanese ﬁne-dining restaurants in the region.
+He is also non-executive chairman of Hupsteel Ltd and serves as independent non-executive director of several other Singapore- listed companies.

 Kian Min was awarded the President’s Scholarship and Police Force Scholarship in 1979.
 He holds a Bachelor of Laws (Honours) external degree from the University of London and a Bachelor of Science (Honours) Degree from the Imperial College of Science and Technology in England.
-He has been a Member of Parliament of Singapore since January 1997.
+He was an elected Member of Parliament of Singapore from January 1997 to April 2011.

-Soo Sen was appointed to the Board on 14 August 2006 and last re-elected 28 April 2008.
+Soo Sen was appointed to the Board on 14 August 2006 and last re-elected on 23 April 2013.
 He is the Chairman of the Remuneration Committee, as well as member of the Audit Committee and Nominating Committee of the Company.

-Soo Sen is a Member of Parliament for Joo Chiat Constituency.
-He was previously a Minister of State and had served in several ministries including the Ministry of Community Development, Youth and Sports, Ministry of Education, and Ministry of Trade and Industry.
-Before entering the political scene, he was involved in the starting up of the China-Singapore Suzhou Industrial Park as its founding Chief Executive Ofﬁcer in 1994, laying the foundation and framework for infrastructure and utilities development for the industrial park.
-He holds a Master in Management Science from the University of Stanford, USA.
+Soo Sen was a Member of Parliament for Joo Chiat Constituency from 1997 to 2011.
+He was a Minister of State and had served in several ministries including the Ministry of Community Development, Youth and Sports, Ministry of Education, and Ministry of Trade and Industry.
+Before entering politics, he was involved in the starting up of the China-Singapore Suzhou Industrial Park as its founding Chief Executive Ofﬁcer in 1994, laying the foundation and framework for infrastructure and utilities development for the industrial park.
+He holds a Masters in Management Science from the University of Stanford, USA.